 Ecology (4, Fall) An introduction to population, community and ecosystem dynamics.
 Three hours lecture, three hours lab per week.
-(Prerequisites: BIOL 1520, CHEM 1520, and one of the following statistics courses: MATH 2460 or MATH 2610) Note: There is a lab fee for this course.
+(Prerequisites: BIOL 1520, CHEM 1520, and MATH 2610) Note: There is a lab fee for this course.

 Environmental Science (3, Spring) The knowledge and philosophical base necessary to be a good steward of God's creation.
 This will be done by (1) discussing the biblical perspective on stewardship of the earth, (2) introducing the student to the workings of the environment, (3) studying the ways in which humankind impacts the environment, and (4) discussing ways society and the individual can lessen their adverse impact on the environment.
 This course satisfies the non-lab science requirement in General Education.
 (Prerequisite: Completion of 30 units.)
 This course does not satisfy the requirements for the biology major.